Jamil Uddin Ahmed: Bangladesh Army

 He was made a lieutenant colonel in 1973 and appointed in 1st signals Battalion.
 He was promoted to colonel in December 1973.
 On 17 January 1974, he was appointed as grade staff officer first grade in Directorate General of Forces Intelligence.
 Later on 1 March 1974, he was appointed as the military secretary to the prime minister of Bangladesh.
-When Sheikh Mujibur Rahman became President of Bangladesh, he was appointed as the military secretary to President of Bangladesh on 11 March 1975.
-In July 1975, he was promoted to the rank of brigadier and appointed as the Director General of DGFI but declined the post because of absence by Brigadier Abdur Rauf (then DG of Directorate General of Forces Intelligence).
-In 1975, The then president, Mujibur Rahman called him for aid when his house was attacked by mutineers.
-He rushed towards Mujib's residence armed only with his side arm.
-He met soldiers of President Guard Regiment along the entrance and asked them to move towards the president's house but they were reluctant so he made decision to then rush ahead alone.
-He was killed in the early hours of 15 August.
-In 2010, Ahmed was posthumously promoted to brigadier general and awarded the Bir Uttam, Bangladesh's second highest military decoration.
+When Sheikh Mujibur Rahman became president of Bangladesh, he was appointed as the military secretary to the president of Bangladesh on 11 March 1975.
+In July 1975, he was promoted to the rank of brigadier and appointed as the director general of DGFI but declined the post because of absence by Brigadier Abdur Rauf (then DG of Directorate General of Forces Intelligence).